Our story of suffering

 When the floor boards have been removed and all of life becomes uncertain and unfamiliar, where do you stand?

-This is my journal, my unfiltered thoughts through the day in and day out of our current suffering.
+This is my journal, my unfiltered thoughts through my days of our current suffering.

 “We haven’t been doing well.
 We have been silently suffering for a long time.
 But it feels good to finally get it into the light.
 To not be afraid anymore of feelings and labels.
 We were never meant to hide, to live a life in the darkness.
 It is a great grace of God to call us out, to take our shame and our sin away from us, because in Him there is no more condemnation.
 He has seen our deepest struggles, our biggest hurts and darkest sin and He is not afraid.
 He has never once left us, nor forsaken us.
 He is with us and working in us even when we don’t see it or believe it.